weyandtim/electricity_usage/doc/api.rst

-In order to use electricity_usage properly you are required to get the personal free tier subscription of Electricity Maps which can be obtained here `<https://api-portal.electricitymaps.com/>`_
+In order to use electricity_usage properly you are required to get the personal free tier subscription of Electricity Maps which can be obtained here `<https://api-portal.electricitymaps.com/>`_.

-For more informaion on how to set up electricity_usage view installation.
+Upon subscription, you'll receive an authentication token.
+This token grants access to additional electricity production and consumption data for specific locations from Electricity Maps.
+We integrate this token using an optional parameter ``--em_auth_token``, in our ``start`` command.

 How does Electricity Maps work: